 - No free cloud storage

 From all pros and cons, RemoBell won’t be my first choice because of the video quality issues, bulky design and no free storage space for videos.
-For the $200 price tag from the official website, you can compare it to Skybell HD and between this two doorbells I prefer to get the second option because I prefer video quality and free cloud storage space.
+For the $200 price tag from the official website, you can compare it to Skybell HD and between this two doorbells I prefer to get the second option because I prefer video quality and free cloud storage space and you can read more about it in our Skybell HD doorbell review.
 But If you don’t want to mess with the wires and prefer battery powered device and the performance in the dark is number 1 priority for you then the Remobell will out perm the competition.